Weather Rockets - Defining A Special Kind Of Sounding Rocket

 Weather Rockets - A Special Kind Of Sounding Rocket

 The vast majority of weather takes place in the lowest layer of the atmosphere, called the troposphere.
-A number of meteorological instruments measure these conditions, including weather stations, doppler radars, and weather buoys.
+A number of meteorological instruments measure these conditions, including weather stations, Doppler radars, and weather buoys.

 More often than not, the need arises for taking atmospheric readings at even higher altitudes.
 Weather balloons reach a maximum altitude of only around 40 km (25 miles).
 They also take almost an hour to reach this height.